 The IUCN updates its Red List several times a year.
-In the latest version for 2019, more than 14,000 animals were listed as threatened - almost double the amount of 2007.
+In the latest version for 2020, more than 15,400 animals were listed as threatened - almost double the number of 2007.